freenas/freenas-docs/userguide/network.rst

    administrative GUI is configured by DHCP.
 This interface does not appear in this screen, even though it is already dynamically configured and in use.

+   :ref:`Creating a Link Aggregation` that does **not** include the NIC used to access the %brand% administrative GUI may require adding an :guilabel:`Interfaces` entry for this interface with DHCP enabled.

 :numref:`Figure %s <add_net_interface_fig>`
 shows the screen that opens on clicking